Gopala Gopala (2015 film): Casting

 Venkatesh and Rajendra Prasad were initially reported to reprise the roles of Akshay Kumar and Paresh Rawal from the original.
-Venkatesh was later confirmed as playing Paresh Rawal and Vikram was approached for the role of Krishna.
+Venkatesh was later confirmed as playing the role played by Paresh Rawal and Vikram was approached for the role of Krishna.
 Pawan Kalyan was engaged for the same part later on.
 Venkatesh personally researched and purchased his outfits., incorporating a number of differently-coloured short kurtas into his costume.
 He ended up with more than 40 changes onscreen.

 Kalyan underwent a special diet and exercise to lose weight for the role in the film.
 Kishore Kumar said that Kalyan would be seen for 25 minutes, as in the original, but this was later extended to 45 minutes.
 Kalyan was slightly overweight before signing the film and followed a crash diet comprising milk and fruit, avoiding carbohydrates and oily foods.
 Reports stated that he would use a Hyosung GV650 Aquila Pro in the film.
 Later his team met Akshay Warde, who had designed a special Vardenchi motorcycle for Akshay Kumar in the original.
 Warde completed designing a new motorcycle within a month, albeit without a support team like he had had when making the original film.

-After considering Nayantara, Anjali, and Radhika Apte for the female lead, Shriya Saran was finalised for the role in early May 2014 after Nayantara walked out of the project citing scheduling and payment issues.
+After considering Nayanthara, Anjali, and Radhika Apte for the female lead, Shriya Saran was finalised for the role in early May 2014 after Nayanthara walked out of the project citing scheduling and payment issues.
 She called her role a "beautifully etched" and an "inspiring" one.
 Saran added that the relationship between her and Venkatesh in the film would encapsulate the central debate of the existence of God.
 Mithun Chakraborthy was signed to repeat his role from the original in early June 2014, thereby making his Telugu debut.
 Posani Krishna Murali, Krishnudu, Raghu Babu, and Vennela Kishore were selected to play other important roles in the film.
-Madhu Shalini was selected to play the role of a journalist.
 It was originally unclear whose role she was remaking from the original when she was engaged on the film.
 Diksha Panth was selected to play the role that Poonam Jhawer performed in the original.
 Anisha Ambrose made a cameo appearance.